biggie-boss/LoreRim/README.md

 ### Wintersun Changes

+- Vigilants of Stendarr are a lot less likely to attack you as a Daedra worshipper (was way overtuned)
 - Got rid of all the randomized items like "Goblet of Infinite Grace".
 Some of these didn't work.
 Some were overpowered.
 They don't really belong.
 - I either fixed Jyggalag or made him way worse (I think I fixed the Obelisks yeeting when you die).
 - Properly made it so most sneaking-related stuff can't proc if you're wearing heavy armor per Requiem standards.
 Spells now properly scale duration and/or magnitude based on Requiem's "no duration scaling" or "no magnitude scaling" keywords.